 Alexander graduated from the Technical High School in Öhringen, Germany, in 1995.

 In 2003 he received a diploma in geophysics from the University of Karlsruhe, Germany, and a master’s degree in Earth sciences from the Victoria University of Wellington, New Zealand.
 Both degrees were awarded with distinction.

-In 2010 Alex graduated with a Doctorate in Natural Sciences at the Institute of Geophysics of the University of Hamburg, Germany.
+In 2010 Alexander graduated with a Doctorate in Natural Sciences from the Institute of Geophysics of the University of Hamburg, Germany.
 His dissertation was on geophysics and volcanic eruption dynamics.